History of Leeds United F.C.: 1988–96 Howard Wilkinson: re-emergence

 Wilkinson set about building a team capable of promotion.
 Key acquisitions included Gordon Strachan, Vinnie Jones, Mel Sterland, Lee Chapman and Chris Fairclough.
 He also began to bring players through from the youth team, including David Batty (actually a product of the Bremner era) and Gary Speed.
 In the 1989–90 season Leeds finally won promotion back to the First Division after an absence of eight years.
 Leeds were promoted as Second Division Champions.

 Wilkinson continued to rebuild the team, and among his 1990 signings were the club's first million-pound signings - goalkeeper John Lukic and midfielder Gary McAllister.
 The club finished the 1990–91 season in fourth place in the First Division, also reaching the semifinals of the League Cup, and the board continued to make money available to Wilkinson, allowing the signings of Tony Dorigo, Steve Hodge and Rod Wallace in 1991.

+The following season saw Leeds pip Manchester United to the First Division championship, the last before it was rebranded as the Premier League.
 In January 1992, Wilkinson brought one of the club's first foreign signings to Elland Road - French striker Eric Cantona.
 By this stage, Leeds were competing with Manchester United in what was effectively a two-horse race for the league title.

-The following season saw Leeds pip Manchester United to the First Division championship, the last before it was rebranded as the Premier League.
 The title was secured in the penultimate game of the season, when Leeds defeated Sheffield United 3–2 and Manchester United lost to Liverpool.
 Wilkinson's side boasted arguably the finest midfield in the League in the form of Strachan, Batty, McAllister and Speed.

 The 1992–93 season started promisingly, with Leeds beating Liverpool 4–3 in the Charity Shield.
 Wilkinson had set his sights on winning the UEFA Champions League but progress was halted by Rangers, who beat Leeds in both legs of a clash labelled the "Battle of Britain".
 Controversially, Eric Cantona was sold to rivals Manchester United for £1.2 million in November 1992, having already being dropped from the time despite being the top scorer, and Leeds seemed incapable of any consistency – the team failed to win an away game all season, becoming the only defending League champions ever to achieve this dubious record.
 Leeds eventually finished 17th in the League – three places above relegation.